dbeach24/dataviz-project-template/README.md

 From the bubble chart data, you can see that the events cluster into major vertical bands.
 From left-to-right, these correspond to:

   * Americas
-  * Eurpoe, Middle East, and Africa, and
+  * Europe, Middle East, and Africa, and
   * Asia Pacific.

 ### Cause Legend

 <img alt="Cause Legend" src="img/cause-legend.png" width="100"/>

 The cause legend uses custom icon markers and colors to indicate six major causal categories.
 Each icon's color corresponds to the color used in the bubble chart.
-Hovering over a category will perform a hilight-by-category interaction, for example:
+Hovering over a category will perform a highlight-by-category interaction, for example:

 <img alt="Cause Hilighting" src="img/hilighting.png" width="400"/>

 In the above view, the "Drowning" cause has been selected.
 This emphasizes the marks related to drowning in both the bubble chart and the stream graph, and deemphasizes all marks corresponding to other causes.
-This should provide a "popout" effect for the selected data.
+This should provide a "pop-out" effect for the selected data.

 ### Size Legend